Skip to main content

 Blog post by Matthew McLellan, SATOV Analyst

-Brands across verticals are starting to recognize the importance of multi-channel engagement, but only 17{a23d3e3aff46d689b50c88cc1d7606a7a28ed4b695b585c6bb0ea43784184748} of them have adopted it in their loyalty programs.
+Brands across verticals are starting to recognize the importance of multi-channel engagement, but only 17 of them have adopted it in their loyalty programs.
 Marvel is an example of a company taking a proactive approach to a multi-channel loyalty program.
-The Marvel Insider program was introduced in late 2016, designed to solve for increased engagement and spend.
-They are in a unique position as their customers are often die-hard fans that completely immerse themselves in Marvel-content and even create a sub-culture of fandom (see ComiCon).

 1. Personalized redemption – Digital consumers are spoiled and have been classically conditioned to expect personalized redemption.
-The Marvel Insider programs increased earn potential would be useless if consumers were not engaged throughout the redemption process.
+The Marvel Insider program’s increased earn potential would be useless if consumers were not engaged throughout the redemption process.
 I think Marvel knocks it out of the galaxy here.
 They leverage their inherent customer fan base to drive a cost-free program with powerful redemption for things they crave.
 For example, consumers at the highest earn levels (750K points) can redeem points to be written into an upcoming Marvel comic of their choice, becoming a part of the story lines they have fantasized about for years – something of a dream for many of their fans.
-This is an excellent example of leveraging personalization to gain mindshare over competitors as comic fans may select Marvel content over DC comics in order to become a part of the story!
+This is an excellent example of leveraging personalization to gain mindshare over competitors, as comic fans may select Marvel content over DC comics in order to become a part of the story!

 • Nielsen: The US digital consumer report